Flotomate/product_docs/source/asset-management/software-metering.rst

 Metering is a convenient tool to track the utilization of a Software application across machines in an organization.
-Using Metering, Asset Management can track three usage statistics of a Software Asset using an Agent.
+Using Metering, CMDB can track two usage statistics of a Software Asset using an Agent.
 A user has to enable Metering individually for Software Assets that he/she wants to track.
 Currently, Metering tracks the following information of a Software Asset:

-- The number of times the Software application was open.
-Also referred to as Usage Count.

 - Total time the Software Application was used.
 Also referred to as Usage Duration.